Sydney-Informatics-Hub/intro-git/notebooks/07_github.md

 ### Challenge: GitHub GUI

-- Browse to your `planets` repository on GitHub.
+- Browse to your `mean` repository on GitHub.
 - Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
 - Hover over, and click on, the three buttons to the right of each commit.
 - What information can you gather/explore from these buttons?